Piepongwong/posting-react/README.md

     ...
 ```

-When you're creating your own backend for the final project, you still need to enable cors in express.
+When you're creating your own backend for the final project, you still need to enable cors on the server.
 You can use the <a href="https://www.npmjs.com/package/cors" />cors library </a> for that.

 ## Method 3 Circumvent CORS all together
 You can also let the development server use a proxy.
 That way, your browser and server think everything is hosted on the same domain and CORS will not even be an issue.
 You have to put the following in your package.json file: